touch/netty-ring-adapter/README.md

 # netty-ring-adapter

-netty-ring-adapter is a ring server built with Netty (https://netty.io/). netty-ring-adapter is designed to be a drop in ring adapter that should work just like reference ring adapter.
+netty-ring-adapter is a ring server built with [Netty](https://netty.io/). netty-ring-adapter is designed to be a drop in ring adapter that should work just like reference ring adapter.

 [![Build Status](https://secure.travis-ci.org/aesterline/netty-ring-adapter.png)](http://travis-ci.org/aesterline/netty-ring-adapter)